 It's the moments of unexpected change that open new horizons, in most cases, it opens up love and passion for those things we have always enjoyed.
 Our founder, Paola, was going through one of those moments where new changes in her life brought her closer to her own heart and gave her the opportunity to rediscover her passions: a love for socks, learning more about sustainability and trying new workouts.
-It was one summer day after a short visit to Nantucket Island that Tucketts™ was born.
 After many tests on the design and a thorough search for the right factory, team and best way to give back, Tucketts™ launched its first collection during the fall of 2014 together with its Socks for Peace initiative.
 Tucketts™ are quality toe-less socks that inspire happiness, confidence, and commitment.

 Choosing the right factory was our first step in establishing Tucketts™.
 Finding a manufacturer who shares our values of protecting workers, helping communities, and paying attention to environmental impact was essential.
 It was a long search to find the right factory for us, but we are happy with our choice in South America.
 Our factory works under strict ethical standards with a tight-knit web of suppliers.

 Each step of production from growing the cotton, to knitting, to packaging are all done within a small geographical space.
 This translates into a lower carbon footprint and increased efficiency and control over the finished product.